LaupWing/blog_posts/src/pages/2020-01-06-post-two/index.md

 **Layer Promotion:** Seperate out an element from the page.
 So when pained it or move it, it wont affect any element onthe page the page.
 The easies way to create this layer (which is called composited layer) is by using the `will-change: transform` property in your css.
 *   **But dont promote everything!
 Why?**
     *   **Keep your memory usage down**: If you create layers you are going to use memory
-    *   **Keep time spent in compositing to a minimum**: Compositing is taking all the layers and squishe it in together and put the pixels on the screen.
-If you have alot of layers it will cost a lot of energy for the browser.
+    *   **Keep time spent in compositing to an minimum**: Compositing is taking all the layers and squishe it in together and put the pixels on the screen.
+If you have alot of layers it will cost lots of energy for the browser.

 Below you can see the sidenav and the use of `will-change` to achieve the smooth 60fps;
 The code is not complicated at all it is only a `click` event listener listening to opening the nav by adding a class and removing the class to remove the navbar from sight.